decentraland/adr/content/ADR-285-continuous-tweens.md

 The `RotateContinuous` mode will have the following fields:

 - `direction`: _Quaternion_, the direction of the rotation
-- `speed`: _number_, the speed of the rotation in radians per second
+- `speed`: _number_, the speed of the rotation in degrees per second
 - `duration`: _number_, the duration of the rotation in milliseconds
 - `easingFunction`: _EasingFunction_ (optional), the easing function to use for the rotation

 Note: The `duration` field is optional.
 If it is not specified, the rotation will be continuous and infinite.
 The `easingFunction` field will only be used if the `duration` field is specified.
+If an easing function is present, it will apply a multiplier from 0 to 1 to the speed, distorting the final resulting speed.

 ## MoveContinuous